Lauterbach's three cannabis options: between "joker" and "all-in solution"

 Cannabis legalization stands and falls with the uncertain legal situation.
 Will the traffic light project fail before it really begins?
-Minister Lauterbach could at least have to reschedule.
+Minister Lauterbach may have to reschedule.

 Munich – In the coalition agreement, the traffic light agreed on the “controlled sale of cannabis to adults for recreational purposes”, but a year and a half after the federal election, the project is stagnating.
 Legalization architect Karl Lauterbach is nonetheless optimistic – and intends to present a concrete draft law soon and adjust the previous key issues paper.
 Cannabis entrepreneur Niklas Kouparanis outlines at Merkur.de the possible scenarios.
 Germany has three options.